-But what is the key mechanism delivering a large home bias generated by the model in Table 3?
-The driving force of our results is that small differences in the correlation of aggregate labor income innovations and market returns, in the presence of short-selling constraints, lead to a gradual international diversification of investors' portfolio as their level of normalized cash-on-hand increases.
+L. Bretscher, et al. / Journal of International Economics xxx (2015) xxx-xxx results is that small differences in the correlation of aggregate labor income innovations and market returns, in the presence of shortselling constraints, lead to a gradual international diversification of investors' portfolio as their level of normalized cash-on-hand increases.